Saint Laurent Fall/Winter 2026 Look1

 • belted coats

 Saint Laurent has consistently reported strong demand for tailored pieces in recent seasons.
-Vaccarello understands this dynamic well.
+Vaccarello reads that dynamic clearly.

 Saint Laurent Fall/Winter 2026 Look 35